 Theme was a bit far fetched from core philosophies of Doom.

-We had issues in maintaining good lightning flow to guide the player across all level sections.
+We had issues maintaining lighting to guide the player across all level sections.

-More work could have been done to better provide level objective affordances.
+More work could have been done to improve level objective affordances.